 Ways to Reduce Your Bail

 The amount of bail set by a court can mean the difference between imprisonment and freedom while awaiting trial.
 As a result, reducing bail to the lowest amount possible is an essential part of any criminal defense strategy.
-Spolin Law P.C. fights to reduce or eliminate its clients’ bail in the following ways…
+Experienced defense attorneys fight to reduce or eliminate clients' bail in the following ways:

 1. Reducing Bail by Attorney Application at Arraignment